oIdioN/Bootstrap-Portfolio/README.md

 <h3 align="center">Bootstrap Portfolio</h3>

   <p align="center">
-   This challenge is about a Password Generator app features dynamically updated HTML and CSS, all powered by JavaScript. <br> App has to have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes. <br> The password also includes special characters.
+   This challenge is about a Portfolio page based on Bootstrap <br> App has to have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes. <br>It is an extension of a previous Portfolio challenge.
     <br />
     <br />
     <a href="https://github.com/oIdioN/Bootstrap-Portfolio">Repo page</a>